lupyuen/lupyuen.github.io/src/unicorn3.md

 _Reducing Virtual Addresses from 36 Bits to 32 Bits: Why did it work?_

-Needs a bit more investigation: Maybe NuttX didn't populate the Page Tables completely for 36 Bits? _(Something about 0x5027\_FFFF?)_
+Needs More Investigation: Maybe NuttX didn't populate the Page Tables completely for 36 Bits? _(Something about 0x5027\_FFFF?)_

 For Now: 32-bit Virtual Addresses are totally sufficient.
 And NuttX boots OK on Unicorn!